Reference Energies for Non-Relativistic Core Ionization Potentials: Results

 In what follows, the CVS-FCI (with natural orbitals, see Sec.~\ref{sec:small-molecules}) results in the ACVTZ basis set are used as reference values to assess the performance of approximate methods.
 However, it is important to emphasize that these values are not fully converged with respect to basis set size.
 As seen in Table~\ref{tab:tab2}, the average shift in core IPs when moving from triple- to quadruple-zeta basis sets is still on the order of \SIrange{0.1}{0.2}{eV}.

 For comparison, selected experimental values are also reported in Tables~\ref{tab:tab2} and~\ref{tab:tab3}.
 The average absolute deviation of CVS-FCI (in the ACVTZ basis) from experiment is \SI{0.11}{eV} for second-row elements.
-This good agreement is largely the result of fortuitous error cancellation, since neither relativistic effects nor basis set incompleteness corrections are accounted for.
-Indeed, the associated MSE is already negative (\SI{-0.03}{\eV}) and is expected to decrease further as the basis set is enlarged, leading to a larger deviation from experiments.
-This systematic underestimation would be compensated by relativistic corrections that have been estimated to contribute approximately \SI{0.12}{eV} for carbon, \SI{0.24}{eV} for nitrogen, \SI{0.42}{eV} for oxygen, and \SI{0.72}{eV} for fluorine, by Golze and co-workers.\cite{Golze_2020}
+This good agreement is largely the result of fortuitous error cancellation, since neither relativistic effects nor basis set incompleteness corrections are accounted for. \titou{Indeed, relativistic corrections have been estimated to contribute approximately \SI{0.12}{eV} for carbon, \SI{0.24}{eV} for nitrogen, \SI{0.42}{eV} for oxygen, and \SI{0.72}{eV} for fluorine, by Golze and co-workers.\cite{Golze_2020} If these corrections are added to CVS-FCI, the MAE with respect to experiment becomes \SI{0.28}{eV} and the associated MSE is \SI{0.26}{eV}.
+This systematic overestimation is expected to diminish upon enlargement of the basis set.}

 In contrast, the mean absolute deviation of CVS-FCI (in the ACVTZ basis) from experiment for third-row atoms is substantially larger, \SI{6.43}{eV}, highlighting the much greater importance of relativistic effects in this case.
 It is well established that scalar relativistic corrections are insufficient for third-row elements; spin-orbit coupling and possibly higher-order effects must be explicitly included for reliable comparison with experimental data.\cite{Niskanen_2011,Zheng_2022}